copperwater/xNetHack/doc/xnh-changelog-7.0.md

   corpse of certain slippery monsters (e.g. most slithy, non-snakelike monsters and most blobby monsters) that your fingers get slippery.
 Tins of them are not slippery unless the tin preparation method is slippery.
+- Cursed wands explode more often, 1/30 of the time instead of 1/100.

 ### Interface changes